Yuki-Tanaka-33937424/pytorch-image-models/docs/models/.templates/models/resnet.md

 # ResNet

 **Residual Networks**, or **ResNets**, learn residual functions with reference to the layer inputs, instead of learning unreferenced functions.
 Instead of hoping each few stacked layers directly fit a desired underlying mapping, residual nets let these layers fit a residual mapping.
 They stack [residual blocks](https://paperswithcode.com/method/residual-block) ontop of each other to form network: e.g. a ResNet-50 has fifty layers using these blocks.

 {% include 'code_snippets.md' %}

 ## How do I train this model?

-You can follow the [timm recipe scripts](https://rwightman.github.io/pytorch-image-models/scripts/) for training a new model afresh.
+You can follow the [timm_new recipe scripts](https://rwightman.github.io/pytorch-image-models/scripts/) for training a new model afresh.

 ## Citation